 Doug Casey: Well, just as the breakup of the Soviet Union had a good effect for both the world at large and for Americans, the breakup of the EU should be viewed in the same light.
 Freeing an economy anywhere increases prosperity and opportunity everywhere.
 And it sets a good example.
 So Americans ought to look forward to the breakup of the EU almost as much as the Europeans themselves.
 Unfortunately, most Americans are quite insular.
 And Europeans are so used to socialism that they have even less grasp of economics than Americans.
 But it’s going to happen anyway.

-Nick Giambruno: What are some investment implications?
+Nick Giambruno: What are the investment implications?

 Doug Casey: Initially there’s going to be some chaos, and some inconvenience.
 Conventional investors don’t like wild markets, but turbulence is actually a good thing from the point of view of a speculator.
 It’s a question of your psychological attitude.
 Understanding psychology is as important as economics.
 They’re the two things that make the markets what they are.
 Volatility is actually your friend in the investment world.

 People are naturally afraid of upsets.
-They're afraid of any kind of a crisis.
+They’re afraid of any kind of crisis.
 This is natural.
-But it's only during a crisis that you can get a real bargain.
+But it’s only during a crisis that you can get a real bargain.
 You have to look at the bright side and take a different attitude than most people have.

 Doug Casey: Yes.
 Once the EU falls apart, there are going to be huge investment opportunities.
 People forget how cheap markets can become.
-I remember in the mid 1980s, there were three markets in the world in particular I was very interested in: Hong Kong, Belgium, and Spain.
+I remember in the mid-1980s, there were three markets in the world in particular I was very interested in: Hong Kong, Belgium, and Spain.
 All three of those markets had similar characteristics.
 You could buy stocks in those markets for about half of book value, about three or four times earnings, and average dividend yields of their indices were 12–15%—individual stocks were sometimes much more—and of course since then, those dividends have gone way up.
 The stock prices have soared.

 So I expect that that’s going to happen in the future.
 In one, several, many, or most of the world’s approximately 40 investable markets.
 Right now, however, we’re involved in a worldwide bubble in equities.
 It can go the opposite direction.
 People forget how cheap stocks can get.

-I think we're headed into very bad times.
-Chances are excellent you're going to see tremendous bargains.
+I think we’re headed into very bad times.
+Chances are excellent you’re going to see tremendous bargains.
 People are chasing after stocks right now with 1% dividend yields and 30 times earnings, and they want to buy them.
-At some point in the future these stocks are going to be selling for three times earnings and they’re going to be yielding five, maybe ten percent in dividends.
+At some point in the future these stocks are going to be selling for three times earnings and they’re going to be yielding 5, maybe 10% in dividends.
 But at that point most people will be afraid to buy them.
-In fact, they won't even want to know they exist at that point.
+In fact, they won’t even want to know they exist at that point.

 I’m not a believer in market timing.
 But, that said, I think it makes sense to hold fire when the market is anomalously high.